mecid/mecid.github.io/_posts/2025-02-11-task-cancellation-in-swift-concurrency.md

 }
 ```

-The isCancelled property provides you information about task status, you can check it whenever needed to decide how to model your next steps.
+The *isCancelled* property provides you information about task status, you can check it whenever needed to decide how to model your next steps.

+Usually, you don’t need to manually cancel a task using Swift Concurrency, and it handles it for you.
+In some cases, you might need unstructured tasks.
+You can create them using the Task type, and it also provides us with the cancel function, allowing us to mark the task as cancelled.

 ```swift
 struct ExampleView: View {